ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

-# ModernStartMenu theme for Windows 11 Start Menu Styler (Windows 10 Start Menu)
+# ModernStartMenu theme for Windows 11 Start Menu Styler (Windows 10 start menu)

 A recreation of the Sun Valley start menu for the Windows 10 Start Menu running on Windows 11.